abivolante/Ecommerce-Data-Exploration/README.md

 ### 2. Matching Events to Orders with No Direct Common Link

-**The problem:** Purchase events and order creation timestamps are a few seconds to minutes apart, and there's no direct foreign key between `events` and `orders`.
-A simple join on `user_id` alone would multiply every purchase event by every order that user ever placed — producing duplicate, meaningless rows.
+**The problem:** Purchase events and order creation timestamps are a few seconds to minutes apart, and there's no common variable that could link the specific rows for `events` and `orders`.
+A simple join on `user_id` alone would multiply every purchase event by every order that user ever placed, producing meaningless rows.

 **The fix:** I used `ROW_NUMBER()` partitioned by `user_id`, `created_at`, and `traffic_source` from the events side, ordered by the absolute time difference (`ABS(TIMESTAMP_DIFF(...))`) between the event and each candidate order.
-This creates a "nearest-match" ranking per purchase event, and keeping only `rank = 1` isolates the single closest order to each event — eliminating the duplicate rows a naive join would produce.
+This creates a "nearest-match" ranking per purchase event, and keeping only `rank = 1` isolates the single closest order to each event, thus eliminating the duplicate rows a naive join would produce.

 Just as important: I filtered to `status = 'Complete'` *inside* the CTE, before ranking.
-Filtering after ranking would risk letting a closer-but-cancelled order win the match over a slightly later completed one — which would silently misattribute cancelled traffic as a successful conversion.
-Filtering first ensures only genuinely completed orders are ever eligible to be matched.
+Filtering after ranking would risk letting a closer but cancelled order win the match over a slightly later completed one, which would silently misattribute cancelled traffic as a successful conversion.
+Filtering first ensures only completed orders are ever eligible to be matched.

-**Why this matters:** For marketing attribution, this is the difference between "this channel drives traffic" and "this channel drives *sales*."
+For marketing attribution, this is the difference between "this channel drives traffic" and "this channel drives *sales*."
 Aggregating the cleaned, correctly-matched data by traffic source shows which channels aren't just sending visitors, but actually converting them into completed purchases.